ubc-cirrus-lab/parrotfish/README.md

-# UBC Serverless Price Optimization Tool (SPOT)
+# Parametric Regression for Optimizing Serverless Functions (Parrotfish)

 Save money on your serverless functions.

-SPOT uses your functions' performance data to configure their allocated memory and CPU for the lowest possible cost.
+Parrotfish is a configuration tool that helps developers rightsize their serverless functions by invoking them parallely a couple of times.

 ## Setup

 ### Requirements
-- Python 3
+- Python >= 3.8

+#### Requirement to run parrotfish for AWS Lambda Function:
-- AWS CLI (configured with `aws configure`)
+- AWS CLI (Configured with `aws configure`)

-- MongoDB (by default, accessible on `localhost:27017`)
+#### Requirement to run parrotfish for Google Cloud Function:
+- gcloud CLI (Authenticate with your credentials: `gcloud auth application-default login`)
+- Should enable the Cloud Billing API in your account.

 ### Steps
 1. Create and activate a virtualenv.